fireice-uk/xmr-stak/README.md

 You can find the latest releases and precompiled binaries on GitHub under [Releases](https://github.com/fireice-uk/xmr-stak/releases).

-## Default Developer Donation
+## Developer Donation

-If you want to donate directly to support further development, here is my wallet
+If you want to donate directly to support further development, here are our wallets

 fireice-uk:
 ```